jonatanhal/jonatanhal.github.io/_posts/2016-01-12-protostar-part-three.md

 `python shellcode.py > shellcode`

-All we need to do is find a instruction *somewhere* in memory that holds a `ret` instruction.
+All we need to do is find a location *somewhere* in memory that holds a `ret` instruction.

 So when the `ret` in `getpath` executes, 4 bytes are popped of the stack